 Covid-19 safe Safer Internet Day ideas

 Safer Internet Day activities may look a little different this year as we adapt to Covid-19 restrictions, but #SID2021 can still be a fun, vibrant and engaging celebration!

-While it is important to be aware of and follow your school or organisation’s Covid-19 guidelines, there are still lots of easy, educational, and Covid friendly ways that you can mark Safer Internet Day.
+While it is important to be aware of and follow your school or organisation’s Covid-19 guidelines, there are still lots of easy, educational, and socially distanced ways that you can mark Safer Internet Day.

 Here are 12 ideas to help you get started